ollama-lab/ollama-lab/README.md

 - 👩‍🍳 Easy to use.
 Designed for everyone, not exclusively for professionals.
 - 🈚 Free and open source!
 Everyone can use and change without any marketing concerns!

-## Why named after Ollama?

-Ollama Lab is designed to focus on working seamlessly and smoothly with Ollama, rather than being a generic chatbot UI supporting multiple different LLM runtime platforms.

 > [!NOTE]
 >
 > Ollama Lab is NOT affiliated to or part of the Ollama project.